ishank-juneja/python-project-template/README.md

+## Standard Operating Procedure for Creating a new Python Project

+1. Create a new Github repository on own account or on organization account
+2. Create a new pycharm project by using the pycharm github integration and cloning the repo from github into pycharm
+3. Add any pre-exisiting files to the pycharm project that is now automatically set up with a git remote

 ## Legend

 1. Project specific `.py` files go into `src` or sub-dir of `src`.
 All plotting scripts go in `src/plotting`.
 Avoid any `matplotlib` or related imports in main `src` files